Trace-Share/ID2T/README.md

   random.treshold: 0.001
 ```

-* **ip.map**: Mapping of IP addresses in the annotated unit to addresses in the target trace file.
+* **ip.map** (mandatory): Mapping of IP addresses in the annotated unit to addresses in the target trace file.
 No additional adaptation of annotated unit is performed if selected IPs are not presented in the target trace file.
 ```yaml
 ip.map:
   - ip: